Dru Blair's Portrait 2: Advanced Photorealism Workshop

 other attributes that make up a well-executed photo-

 realistic painting.
-Students will learn to quickly match
+Students will learn to render skin, hair,

-skin, hair, and eye colors with extreme accuracy and
+and eye colors with extreme accuracy and precision

 this advanced Portrait Workshop.